 If you're looking for a more portable overall kit, the Olympus OM-D E-M10 Mark IV is another good budget camera, though it's a tad more expensive than the R50.
 It's one of the few budget cameras to offer in-body image stabilization.
 Plus, the Micro Four Thirds system has a wider lens selection than you get with the R50.
 However, its autofocus pales in comparison to the Canon.

 While an interchangeable-lens model like the ones above will give you more versatility, a compact point-and-shoot with a fixed lens might be preferable if you frequently shoot on the go.
 Enter the Sony ZV-1.
 While this point-and-shoot is designed for vlogging, it's also a capable stills camera.
 Its built-in lens has some zoom range to adjust your framing, and the camera's portable enough to take anywhere.

 It also has several helpful features for vloggers and bloggers, including a dedicated 'Background Defocus' button that toggles between a shallow and wide depth of field and special focus modes like 'Product Showcase' that quickly shifts focus to an object held up in the frame.
 Of course, going with a point-and-shoot camera means sacrificing battery life, and overheating can be an issue for longer recording sessions, but this is still a great option for bloggers and vloggers who need something compact.

-Our recommendations above are what we think are currently the best blogging cameras for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best cameras for blogging for most people to buy, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).